6 consequences of lying to your car insurance company

 Sometimes people think it's acceptable to withhold facts or give incorrect information to their insurance company.
 Often, the motive is simply to save money.
 Other times, consumers may think they've paid high premiums in the past and haven't made any claims, so the insurance company owes them something.

-The truth is that withholding information from your insurance company or providing false information is a poor idea.
-It's fraud.
-And it will not have good results.
-If you haven't been honest with your insurance company about basic facts, it needs to know in order to issue you the right policy at the right premium.
-If you lie, you'll face serious consequences when the truth comes out, including:
+Withholding information from your insurance company or providing false information is a poor idea.
+It's fraud, plain and simple, and it will not have good results.
+In order for an insurance company to issue the right policy at the right premium, you need to be honest about your lifestyle and driving habits.
+If you haven't been honest about your situation, you can face serious consequences like:

 1. Your insurance policy could be cancelled

-If your policy is cancelled, you'll likely have to pay more to get a new policy elsewhere.
+If your policy is cancelled due to misrepresentation or non-disclosure, you'll likely have to pay more to get a new policy elsewhere.
 Policy cancellation for non-disclosure puts you in a high-risk category.
 Being in a high-risk insurance category automatically makes it harder and more expensive for you to get car insurance.

 2. Your claim will be denied

 Let's say you tell your insurance company that you don't drive your car to work every day, but you really have a 50-kilometre commute each way.
 If you get into a collision during your commute, the company may deny your claim because you didn't tell them the truth about your daily driving habits.

 Premiums are charged based on the information you provide.
 If you drive a lot or have had one too many collisions in the past, insurance providers see this as an increased risk of a future collision.
 If you didn't disclose a poor driving history and the company learns about it, your premium will go up because the company will have a more accurate picture of your potential risk.